spm/spm-docs/docs/tutorials/beginners/desktop_basics.md

 - `>> cd Data` … change directory into the folder “Data” within this directory
 - `>> cd ../Students` … move up one directory then into “Students” within that directory

+> **Tip:**
+> You can also use the path box above the command window to navigate to a different folder.
+Copy the path to the folder you want to navigate to, paste it into the path box, and press Enter.
+This will change the current working directory to the specified folder.

 ## Variables
 - Their names can be a mix of letters and numbers but they begin with a letter